docufluidlabs/docusign.github.io/Smartsheet-for-Docusign-Documentation.md

 > In v1.0, include the **Primary column value** as the file name.
 This ensures it maps correctly.

 **How does the app know which row data to use?**
-> Add a dedicated trigger/status column (e.g. “Next for DocuSign”).
+> Add a dedicated trigger/status column (e.g. “Next for Docusign”).
 Have the app **Read** that row.
 Then in the next workflow step, use **Writeback** to change it to “In progress” to prevent duplicates.